Dental implant vs. root canal, which makes the better choice? -

-Proving which of these two options is best is somewhat difficult.
-After all, if one treatment has been performed, it's impossible to know what the outcome of the other would have been.
+Definitively proving which of these treatment options creates the better outcome is difficult.
+After all, if one of the procedures has been performed, it's impossible to know what the outcome of the other would have been.

-However, when the success rate of each alternative is considered independently, it's easier to come up with an answer.
-And, in general, dental research has shown that both treatment approaches can make an excellent choice.
+However if the success rate of each is considered independently, they can be compared and you can come up with an answer, at least in general terms.
+And, for the most part, dental research tends to show that both treatment approaches can make an excellent choice.

 Dental implant vs. root canal treatment.

 Title: "Endosseous implants versus non-surgical root canal therapy: A systematic review of the literature."
 (Blicher 2008) [page references]

 This paper reviewed published studies that either ...

 - Evaluated the survival rate of teeth that had received root canal treatment.